Read Smith’s UPDATED plans as of August 5, 2020,

 Recruiting visits begin in October and continue throughout the academic year.
 We suggest a minimum of two weeks advance notice to schedule a visit.
 If you are pre-screening resumes, we need the names of students you want to interview one week in advance of the recruiting date.
 Interviews generally are held between 9 a.m. and 4:30 p.m.
 If you would like to discuss recruiting options please contact us.

-Information sessions are often held on campus.
-They tend to begin in late September and run throughout the academic year.
-Please let us know three weeks in advance if you would like to schedule one.
+Information sessions typically begin in late September and run throughout the academic year.
+Events should be booked three weeks in advance.
 If you would like to offer refreshments at your information session, contact the Smith Dining Service directly at 413-585-2300.
-They prefer three weeks advance notice.
 We will arrange for audio-visual equipment, on an availability basis, requested at the time of scheduling.

 The Lazarus Center takes part in several career fairs and interview days to help introduce students to employers.
 Smith hosts two fairs each year: the Fall Career Fair and the Life Sciences, Technology & Engineering Fair.